Health workers strike at southern Sierra Leone's only Ebola clinic

 The government of the West African state was not immediately available for comment.
 MSF said in a statement that the cause of the strike had been "resolved".

 Earlier in the day, Ewald Stars, emergency coordinator for MSF, called on the government to pay the staff.
-"If the strike action continues we will shut down the treatment center," Stars said.
+"If the strike action continues we will shut down the treatment centre," Stars said.

 Sierra Leone is one of the three nations in West Africa worst affected by Ebola, a hemorrhagic fever that has killed more than 5,000 people since it was identified in Guinea in March.
 Some 421 new infections were reported in Sierra Leone in the week to Nov.
 9, especially in the west and north, the World Health Organization said on Wednesday.